jdubois/jdubois-langchain4j-demo/README.md

 It will set up:

-- An Ollama instance, with the Phi-3 model.
+- An Ollama instance, with the Phi-3 and the nomic-embed-text models.
 Its Web UI is available at `http://localhost:8081/`.
 - A Qdrant instance.
 Its Web UI is available at `http://localhost:6333/dashboard`.

 ## Running the demos